projectcalico/calico/security/tutorials/calico-policy.md

 #### Verify access - denied all egress

-Now any ingress or egress traffic which is not explicitly allowed by a policy will be denied.
+Now any ingress or egress traffic **that** is not explicitly allowed by a policy will be denied.

 We can see that this is the case by switching over to our "access" pod in the namespace and attempting to `nslookup` nginx or `wget` google.com.